testflows/TestFlows-WebSite/source/handbook/index.md

 * [RetryIteration]
 * [Step]

-Children of each [Type] usually must be of the same [Type] or lower with the only notable exception being an [Iteration] that is used to implement test repetitions.
+Children of each [Type] usually must be of the same [Type] or lower, with the only notable exception being an [Iteration] that is used to implement test repetitions.

 # Sub-Types